SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* Before the 7 years war, Britian and France still fought even nominally at peace A20
 	* all the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies A15

-* Its advantageous to do business instead of doing brute territorialism A12
-	* Britian's aquisition of Calcutta train station was beneficial A21
-	* The britons did not want to assimilate in the Indeas A19 || opposite: Europeans conquered with a goal of assimilation A16
-	* when interest is served, working with adversary is possible A2
-	* Being contemptuous of the values of other societies bring disasters A9

 * balance of power whether ye wanted or not A4
 	* No agreement?
 Fight!
 Eventually there will be one.
 A14
 	* HUN?
 Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13